LeoJHarris/EnhancedEntry/README.md

                 CustomBackgroundXML = "roundedcornerentry"
             };`

-Regarding setting background color, border color and radius this is done seperately per platform so for iOS use the bindable properties that specify color etc however for android put your background xml file into your drawable folder and also you will need to put a layout folder in resources if not already exists and place color xml document if your follow my example:
+IMPORTANT: Regarding setting background color, border color and radius this is done seperately per platform so for iOS use the bindable properties that specify color etc however for android put your background xml file into your drawable folder and also you will need to put a layout folder in resources if not already exists and place color xml document if your follow my example:

 **Bindable Properties**